 This half term in RE, the children will be considering the question “How are important events remembered in ceremonies?”
 This unit will explore festivals of light from Judaism, Sikhism, Hinduism, Paganism and Ancient Civilisations.
 It will consider how some festivals use light as a representation of hope, joy, remembrance and reflection.
 As part of this topic the children will draw comparisons between religions and will be given the opportunity to share their own beliefs and feelings.

 This will be covered through the learning challenge and will have a local focus.

-The art this half term will also be linked to the learning challenge and the children will have the opportunity to work in two different media.
-They will develop their line and shade skills when creating artwork about Leeds architecture.
-Following a visit to Leeds in week 1, the children will also create their own section of Tapestry that reflects Leeds.
+The art this half term will also be linked to the learning challenge and the children will have the opportunity to work on consolidating their sewing skills.
+The children will use the Leeds Tapestry as a muse for them to create their own Springbank Tapestry based on their local heritage.

 This half term the children will be focusing on mental health and wellbeing in PSHE.
 They will develop a growing understanding of the nature of different types of feelings and some strategies for how to manage and understand them.

 This half term in computing, we will be looking at Online Safety and especially at the dangers young people face when they are playing games online.
 To show what we have learned both Year 4 classes will be making films about Online Safety on the iPad app iMovie.